opener-project/VU-lexicon-propagation_kernel/README.md

 1) propagate_wn.py --> this script propagates a list of seeds over WordNet and generates and intermediate CSV format
 2) from_csv_to_lmf.py --> this script reads the previous CSV format and generates the final Opener-LMF lexicon

+Some other scripts are included in the repository:
+1) csv_from_synset_to_lemma.py --> transforms a synset-based CSV into a lemma-based CSV lexicon
+2) validate.py --> validate a LMF lexicon against the opener_lmf.dtd DTD

 Installation and requirements
 -----------------------------